 - Gearbox jumps to neutral on its own

-DSG Gearbox hesitation and delayed engagement
+Hesitation and delayed engagement

 Even though it is not one of the common DSG transmission problems still This one is tough to diagnose, there are many owners reporting that their DSG transmissions suffer from a delayed engagement when starting from a full stop.
 Delayed engagement is generally short, a second between the time when you shift into gear and the moment you actually drive off is described as a delayed engagement.
 A healthy DSG transmission should take less than a fraction of a second to engage and pull away after you shift into gear.

-How to fix a DSG transmission delayed engagement
+How to fix delayed engagement

 As we said, fixing this issue remains a mystery because there are so many possible causes for a delayed engagement.
 As you can see in this VWvortex forum thread, many owners faced this issue and their solutions varied greatly.
 Some of them replaced the clutch packs, some only replaced the transmission fluid, others replaced entire valve bodies, while others only had to replace a brake light sensor.

 If you are experiencing this, our advice would be to take your car to the most experienced DSG repair center in your area.
 This issue seems to be quite common so someone with plenty of experience is your best bet for resolving this issue without throwing away too much money.

 Oil leaks on the DSG transmission are common and they are certainly not to be ignored.
 Slow weeping of oil can accumulate to the point where you are running on low transmission fluid which can cause catastrophic damage to the gearbox.
 Be on the lookout for any oil leaks below your car, especially in places where your stands overnight.
 Have these leaks taken care of as soon as possible!
 We cannot stress this enough.

 How to distinguish engine oil leaks from gearbox oil leaks